Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 We haven't tried floppy as we don't have any floppy or floppy reader.
  - We tried the "phoenix crisis disk", it adds the necessary files on usb key and we booted while holding fn+esc or fn+f (depends on the model) but there was no visible/useful effect (power led was blinking).
 We made many tests using different bios file names: "bios", "bios.wph", ...
-After several tests, when we setted the correct bios file name "ZHJ.FD" (which was the original name from the downloaded bios upgrade), the power led started blinking "differently".
+After several tests, when we set the correct bios file name "ZHJ.FD" (which was the original name from the downloaded bios upgrade), the power led started blinking "differently".
 We hoped that it was reflashing the bios but the usb key led was not indicating any activity and in fact nothing happened.
  - We did not have a debug card, i have found a schematic online but it was for ISA BUS (desktop pc).
 If you are interested: [Build your own P.O.S.T. card](http://bbright.tripod.com/information/postcard.htm)
  - We also tried to install ubuntu into the notebook HDD from another pc since it doesn't take much effort, but as expected ubuntu wasn't seen/booted by the pc (more on this later).

 At this point it was clear that we could not open the bios or boot anything...
-Now a normal person call the assistence or buy a new pc but...
+Now a normal person call the assistance or buy a new pc but...
 I could not accept this! it obviously works as to show that error it *MUST* work!
 CPU, RAM, BIOS itself, keyboard, video card, monitor, hdd, every component was working otherwise we couldn't have that error displayed!

 # Time to tryharder - Challenge acceped
-My idea was to dump the bios, read the boot partition UUID from the bios and set it on the hard disk partiton so that it would boot ubuntu as if it was never deleted.
+My idea was to dump the bios, read the boot partition UUID from the bios and set it on the hard disk partition so that it would boot ubuntu as if it was never deleted.
 This is necessary because while old-style MBR based partition table uses the first sector as partitions index, have max four partitions and use a *bootable flag* on the partition entry to say what is bootable.
 GPT (GUID Partition Table) support many more partitions and have an UUID that identify them.
 It is not enough to reinstall ubuntu from another pc and plug the disk, the UUID will be different since it is a random number for each partition.